sanjeetky/acm-loc-1/README.md

 # ACM LEAGUE OF CODES

-### This repo consists of the web development project submissions under the ACM League of Codes.
+This repo consists of the web development project submissions under the ACM League of Codes.

-### Mentees are requested to please make a folder of their name and then subfolders of specific submissions.
+Mentees are requested to make a folder of their name and then subfolders of specific submissions.